-Anaïs Nin, one of the most renowned novelists of the last century, can teach us a thing or two about having a great marriage.
+She is profoundly known for her extensive volumes of female erotica.
 Her famous short erotic novels captured the essence of true intimacy and expressed her core ideology that understanding our partner on a deeper level is more valuable than physical affection.
-If you’re missing intimacy in your marriage you should read Anaïs Nin’s ideas on love and understanding.
+They, implicitly, provide great insight on marriage tips on what makes a good marriage.

 To Miss Intimacy in Your Marriage is to Miss Understanding

 Intimacy is about being able to completely open up to your partner.
 Have you felt disconnected lately?
 Or is something preventing you from telling your spouse how you feel?
 Wondering what makes a happy marriage?

 By intimacy, we mean both physical intimacy and emotional intimacy.
 Building intimacy is one of the essential tips for happy marriage.
 It is one of the characteristics of what makes a successful marriage.

 Some of the benefits of physical intimacy are as under:

 It elevates mood and marital satisfaction

 It boosts immunity, lowers the risk of cardiovascular diseases and provides other health benefits